ghcjs/ghcjs/README.markdown

          $ ./configure
          $ make

-  4. You should try to use buildpackages.sh script. buildpackages.sh
+  4. You should try to use BuildPackages.hs script.
-     basicly do nothing, just print out command to build packages.
 You can build ghc-prim, integer-simple and base packages in examples directory with the following command

          $ cd examples
-         $ ./buildpackages.sh <path-to-ghc-directory> | sh
+         $ ./BuildPackages.hs <path-to-ghc-directory>

      You can build packages manually using instructions below.